Medically reviewed by Drugs.com. Last updated on Mar 26, 2023.

-Crotalidae immune F(ab)2 (equine) injection is used to treat poisoning caused by the bite of North American rattlesnake.
+Crotalidae immune F(ab)2 (equine) injection is used to treat poisoning caused by the bite of a North American Pit Viper.
 This medicine belongs to the group of medicines known as immunizing agents.

 This medicine is to be given only by or under the immediate supervision of your doctor.